 At the end of the first year, you will also have the opportunity to choose whether or not to continue with three subjects or to just focus on two sciences, to suit your goals and ambitions.

 You will spend your third year on an industrial placement, before returning to Lancaster for your fourth year where you will continue in your chosen specialties.
-The placement offers you the opportunity to work as a full-time employee of the organisation whilst still receiving both academic and pastoral support from the University.
-Should you not be successful in securing a placement, you will automatically be transferred to the third year of the same degree scheme, without the placement year.
+The placement offers you the opportunity to work as a full-time employee of the organisation whilst still receiving both academic and pastoral support.

 During the final year, you will delve deeper into the topics that interested you previously and much of what you explore will be guided by what you studied in second year.
 This year, you will firmly cement your learning by applying your skills and experience to a major research project or dissertation.
 Depending on your chosen pathway, you may also have the opportunity to undertake an industry placement, further developing your professional skills and giving you valuable experience in preparation for your career.